 Apart from following a treatment to get rid of a yeast infection, try to follow my tips to make sure you recover swiftly and keep yeast at bay to prevent future infections:

 - Don’t take antibiotics when it’s not necessary.
 They kill friendly bacteria which boost your defenses against pathogenic yeast.
-If you have to follow an antibiotic treatment, make sure you take probiotic supplements during and at least two weeks after your treatment.
+If you have to follow antibiotic treatment, make sure you take probiotic supplements during and at least two weeks after your treatment.

 - Keep your cortisol level low.
 Heightened cortisol level can significantly lower your immunity and make you more prone to infections.
-To maintain healthy amount of cortisol in your blood do the following: get enough sleep, avoid situations leading to chronic stress and cut down your caffeine intake.
+To maintain a healthy amount of cortisol in your blood do the following: get enough sleep, avoid situations leading to chronic stress and cut down your caffeine intake.

-- Keep you vaginal area dry and ventilated.
+- Keep your vaginal area dry and ventilated.
 In order to achieve this you can: sleep naked, wear 100% cotton or silk underwear and loose fitting trousers and skirts (preferably made of cotton or silk), get changed straight after exercise or a swimming session.